resume-unilu/miller/client/src/pages/people.md

 ::: profile
 ![profile/](/static/images/people/susana-munoz.jpg 'Susana Muñoz')
 ### Susana Muñoz

-> DEIS Research Infrastructure, Rectorat, Université du Luxembourg
+> DEIS, Rectorate, University of Luxembourg

 :::
 Susana Muñoz is a member of the Digital European Integration Studies (DEIS) research infrastructure at the University of Luxembourg.
 She holds a PhD in Law from the Public University of Navarre in Spain, where she started her research career in public international law and European law.